epkRichi/rtcvis/README.md

 ./build.sh
 ```

-Note that there is also code for a python (matplotlib) based package, but performance was poor, which is why I then created the web based frontend.
+Note that there is also code for a python (matplotlib) based frontend, but performance was poor, which is why I then created the web based frontend.